Skip to main content

 }

 That should be good enough for the time being.
-Don't worry, we will improve on this later, using argon2 via lifecycle hooks!
+Don't worry, you will improve on this later, using argon2 via lifecycle hooks!

 Collections: OneToMany and ManyToMany

-You have the Article.author property that defines the owning side of this relationship between Article and User entities.
+We have the Article.author property that defines the owning side of this relationship between Article and User entities.
 Now let's define the inverse side - for ManyToOne relation it is the OneToMany kind, represented by a Collection of Article entities.
-With defineEntity, we use p.oneToMany():
+With defineEntity, you use p.oneToMany():

 user.entity.ts